Uruguay, officially called the Oriental Republic of Uruguay, is located on the southeastern coast of South America.

 The Spanish also brought a lot of cattle into the area, which in later years, would become an important part of its economy.

-In 1811, Uruguay revolted against the Spanish, led by Uruguay’s national hero, José Gervasio Artigas.
+In 1811, Uruguay launched a successful revolt against the Spanish, led by Uruguay’s national hero, José Gervasio Artigas.
 By 1814, the Spanish were expelled from Montevideo.

-However in 1825, a group of Uruguayan rebels living in Argentina, led by Juan Antonio Lavalleja, called the Thirty Three Immortals, assisted by Argentina, invaded their homeland and claimed the independence of the country.
+However, in 1825, a group of Uruguayan rebels living in Argentina, led by Juan Antonio Lavalleja, called the Thirty Three Immortals, invaded their homeland and declared independence from Brazil.